Skip to content

 Effective management

-This film focusses on the link between insider activity and disgruntled employees, lifestyle vulnerabilities and poor organizational factors.
+This film focusses on the link between insider activity and disgruntled employees, lifestyle vulnerabilities and poor organisational factors.
 Good managers are more likely to intervene before an insider act occurs.

 One Small Step